-- Individual PFAS Compound Limitation PFOS: PFOS is present in the WRRF influent and poses a risk for pass-through violation.
-A local limitation is recommended for PFOS based on the Industrial User allocation method, and rounded to a value of 64 ng/l. - Individual PFAS Compound Limitation PFOA: Although PFOA is present in the WRRF influent, the concentrations are well below levels which would pose a risk for pass-through violation.
-Actual loadings are significantly below the MAHL and it is our best professional judgement that we do not establish an individual limit for PFOA at this time. - Total PFAS Compound Limitation: We have observed the presence of 13 (of 28) of the EGLE PFAS Compounds at our headworks.
-As previously stated, there is limited information about the fate and treatment of these compounds within a POTW like the WRRF.
-It is our Best Professional Judgement that an interim local limitation be adopted for Total PFAS Compounds based on the Industrial User allocation method and rounded to a value of 7,000 ng/l (7 ppb).
+- Individual PFAS Compound Limitation PFOS: This contaminant is limited to specific industrial processes and applications and a uniform method is not supported.
+While PFOS is present in the WRRF influent and poses a risk for pass-through violation, the success of the PFOA/PFOS Minimization Program lends confidence that a local limitation based on the Industrial User allocation method is appropriate, and rounded to a value of 65 ng/l. - Individual PFAS Compound Limitation PFOA: Although PFOA is present in the WRRF influent, the concentrations are well below levels which would pose a risk for pass-through violation.
+Actual loadings are significantly below the MAHL and it is our best professional judgement that we do not establish an individual limit for PFOA at this time.